moo-man/ImpMal-FoundryVTT/README.md

 ![](https://img.shields.io/badge/FoundryVTT%20Compatibility-V10-orange) -->

 ## Current State
-This is currently in **ALPHA** and not yet suitable for actual play.
+This is currently in **BETA** and not yet suitable for actual play.
 Testing and feedback are always appreciated.

 Please feel free to message me on Discord - Moo Man#7518